Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Experiments

-We evaluate the performances of our proposed debiasing method and the existing inference methods stated above via the absolute bias $\left|\hat{m}^{\mathrm{debias}}(x;\hat{\bm{w}}) - m_0(x) \right|$, the average coverage of confidence intervals with the 95\% nominal coverage probability, and the average length of confidence intervals across 1000 Monte Carlo experiments for each simulation scenario stated in \autoref{subsec:sim_design}.
-Since it is very time-consuming to run ``DL-vdG'', we only execute 500 Monte Carlo experiments for this method under each scenario.
+We evaluate the performances of our proposed debiasing method and the existing inference methods stated above via the average absolute bias $\left|\hat{m}^{\mathrm{debias}}(x) - m_0(x) \right|$, the average coverage of confidence intervals with the 95\% nominal coverage probability, and the average length of confidence intervals over 1000 Monte Carlo experiments for each simulation scenario stated in \autoref{subsec:sim_design}.

-We provide comparative plots in terms of the three evaluation metrics and normality test on selected simulation settings in \autoref{fig:cirsym_MAR_gauss} and \autoref{fig:AR_MAR_gauss} while deferring the full simulation results for the circulant symmetric and Toeplitz (or auto-regressive) covariance design to \autoref{table:cirsym_MAR_res} and \autoref{table:AR_MAR_res} in \autoref{subapp:full_sim_res}, respectively.
+We provide comparative plots in terms of the three evaluation metrics and normality test on a selected simulation setting in \autoref{fig:cirsym_MAR_gauss} while deferring the full simulation results for both the circulant symmetric and Toeplitz (or auto-regressive) covariance designs to \autoref{fig:AR_MAR_gauss} and \autoref{table:cirsym_MAR_res}-\ref{table:AR_MAR_res} in \autoref{subapp:full_sim_res}, respectively.
 In summary, our proposed debiasing method removes roughly the same amount of bias as the debiased Lasso ``DL-Jav'' and the Lasso refitting ``Refit'' but yields relatively shorter confidence intervals and more accurate coverage probabilities than these two methods.
 While the ridge projection ``R-Proj'' sometimes produces better coverage probabilities than other methods, it always has larger biases and more conservative confidence intervals.

 The superiority of our debiasing method is better revealed when the query point $x\in \mathbb{R}^d$ has many nonzero entries.
 Since the competing methods are asymptotically normal only coordinate-wise, they suffer from substantial biases and inflated variances if applied to a dense query point.
 In contrast, the debiased estimator from our method is asymptotically semi-parametrically efficient for arbitrary $x$ in \autoref{thm:asym_normal} and its asymptotic variance can be naturally estimated in Proposition~\ref{prop:var_const_est}.
 Hence, the asymptotic normality of our debiased estimator can better exemplify in finite samples than the competing methods.
 All these simulation results consolidate the derived theoretical properties of our debiasing method in \autoref{sec:theory} and demonstrate its effectiveness in conducting valid statistical inference under missing outcomes.